aasthatandon/NCDC-Weather-Big-Data-Analysis/README.md

 ### Project Description:
-Performed comprehensive analysis on the National Climatic Data Center (NCDC) weather dataset, which comprises daily weather measurements (temperature, visibility distance, wind speed, humidity, pressure) from over 9000 weather stations worldwide, spanning the period from 1929 to 2020.
+Performed comprehensive analysis on the National Climatic Data Center (NCDC) weather dataset, which comprises daily weather measurements (temperature, visibility distance, wind speed, humidity, pressure) from over 9000 weather stations worldwide, spanning the period from 1929 to many subsequent years.
 For this project, I utilized both a university-managed Hadoop system on Unix and AWS, combining on-premises resources with cloud-based scalability.

 ### Data :
 Data is available under the folder ProjectData